 DEVELOP AND MAINTAIN GOOD AND SOUND LIFE PRINCIPLES

-I've always thought it important to live well.
-And I know that this was more than not being happy.
-I know that pursuit alone was a trap of sorts.
-Not really.
-Not really a trap.
-But a dead end.
+I have always thought it important to live well.
+And I knew that this was more than simply being happy.
+I also knew that pursuit alone was a trap of sorts…not really…not really a trap; but a dead end.
 Not that really either.
 Happiness alone is like a veneer.
 Pretty to look at, especially on others, yet without much depth or substance of its own.
 We sense our living is shallow and ephemeral.
 Lacking anything of much goodness or meaning.
 Nothing that can last.
 And I think we all want to last in some way.

 A good way to last.
-Or if you've outgrown this need, then a good way to have peace, is to live a life of purpose.
+Or if you have outgrown this need, then a good way to have peace, is to live a life of purpose.
 A life devoted to more than just living, or even living well.

 There are many ideas of purpose.
 Some say God or Gods.
-Many say this actually.
-And no wonder why...
-It's the easy answer.
+Many say this, actually.
+And it's no wonder why...
+For it is the easy answer.
 And a bit of the lazy answer.
 All the heavy lifting is done already after all.
 All we need do is believe.
 Such a seemingly small price to pay.
 Yet this price is everything.
-There's your trap.
-Especially if your god isn't even real.
+There is the trap.
+Especially if your god is not even real.

 Philosophy is another route.
 No belief—or very little—is needed.
 We instead employ reason to the task.
-Now we're getting close.
+Now we are getting close.
 For reason is the tool we need.
 After all, what makes sense is all that makes sense.
-The rest is superstition, fear, precedent or dogma.
+The rest is superstition, fear, precedent, authority, or dogma.
 With these you may as well prepare now your own unmarked grave.
 As your life will be as note-less as anonymity to both history and the far more important future influence and reverberation of the life you do now live.